jokedewinter/glyph-viewer/README.md

 - `assets/js/glyph-viewer.js`

 ### HTML
-- From the index.html file copy `<main class="module__glyphs">` to your file.
+- From the index.html file copy the entire `<main class="module__glyphs">` block to your file.
 Use a different HTML element instead of `main` if that suits your setup better.
 - Include the CSS file: `<link rel="stylesheet" href="glyph-viewer.css">`
 - Include the json file: `<script src="glyphs.json"></script>`
 - Include the JavaScript file: `<script src="glyph-viewer.js"></script>`
 - Update the `select` element to include all the different fonts from your typeface, or remove it if you only have one font.

 ### JavaScript
 - The json file I am using is called `glyphs.json` and lives in `assets/js/`.
-If yours has a different filename in a different location, then remember to update name and link in `assets/js/glyph-viewer.js`.
+If yours has a different filename in a different location, then remember to update name and link in `glyph-viewer.js`.

 Cobbled together with the help of a whole load of websites and view source.
 Thank you everyone.